makersacademy/chitter-challenge/README.md

 Chitter Challenge
 =================

+## Setting up the main database
+1. connect to psql

+2. Create the database using the psql command CREATE DATABASE chitter_manager;

+3. Connect to the database using the pqsl command \c chitter_manager;

+4. Run the query we have saved in the file 01_create_posts_table.sql

+## Setting up the test database
+1. connect to psql

+2. Create the database using the psql command CREATE DATABASE chitter_manager_test;

+3. Connect to the database using the pqsl command \c chitter_manager;

+4. Run the query we have saved in the file 01_create_posts_table.sql

+## Challenge
 * Feel free to use Google, your notes, books, etc. but work on your own
 * If you refer to the solution of another coach or student, please put a link to that in your README
 * If you have a partial solution, **still check in a partial solution**